-4. Support Functions:
+Support Functions:

+Budget:

-- Budget: tight control maintained throughout the year, with effective and regular monitoring of performance and cash flow.
-Savings made to improve the school's financial position, continued cuts in funding by the Local Authority and introduction of the new National Funding Formula are likely to make this an on-going priority; - Premises (room conversions; EFA application(s); upkeep of premises); CIF application submitted for a new Music Block was successful, and CCTV upgrades complete; - Ongoing review of communication & financial systems (e.g. School Gateway & BACS): Continued push for all stakeholder to use the School Gateway for online payments and trip information.
-BACS fully operational; - Procurement: comprehensive processes carried out for a number of contracts, as identified in the Value for Money review on page 2-3 of the Governance Statement; and - Recruitment & retention of staff: all posts successfully filled with high quality staff for September 2017, and retention continues to be extremely good in most areas.
+Tight control maintained throughout the year, with effective and regular monitoring of performance and cash flow.
+Savings made to improve the school's financial position, continued cuts in funding by the Local Authority and introduction of the new National Funding Formula are likely to make this an on-going priority.

+Premises (room conversions; EFA application(s); upkeep of premises):

+Work completed on the New Music Block funded by CIF.
+CCTV upgrades complete.
+Painting programme underway.
+Renovation of main entrance.

+Ongoing review of communication & financial systems (e.g. School Gateway & BACS):

+Continued push for all stakeholder to use the School Gateway for online payments and trip information.

+Procurement:

+Comprehensive processes carried out for a number of contracts, as identified in the Value for Money review on page 2-4 of the Governance Statement; and

+Recruitment & retention of staff:

+All posts successfully filled with high quality staff for September 2017, and retention continues to be extremely good in most areas.

-Objectives largely met: progress made in all aspects, but some areas ongoing (as noted above).
+Objectives: Largely met; progress made in all aspects, but some areas ongoing (as noted above).